 The Falkland Islands in the South Atlantic are a renowned tourist area for wildlife.
-However, they are also known as the site of one of the most famous wars of the last quarter of the 20th century.
+However, they are better known as the site of one of the most famous wars of the last quarter of the 20th century.

-From 2nd April until 14th June 1982, Argentine troops occupied the Falkland Islands, claiming them as their own territory, Las Malvinas.
+From 2 April until 14 June 1982, Argentine troops occupied the Falkland Islands, claiming them as their own territory, Las Malvinas.
 The British Task Force was sent to recover the Islands from the Argentine troops.
-Their landing on 21st May 1982 is now commemorated each year as “Landing Day”.
+Their landing on 21 May 1982 is now commemorated each year as “Landing Day”.

 Argentine Forces, after the battles in the lands around Port Stanley, surrendered to Major General Jeremy Moore of the British Forces.
 The surrender document was signed at the Secretariat Building, in the room now named the “Liberation Room”.
-Liberation Day is commemorated by a public holiday on 14th June with services in Christchurch Cathedral and at the Liberation Monument.
+Liberation Day is commemorated by a public holiday on 14 June with services in Christchurch Cathedral and at the Liberation Monument.

 Other, smaller memorials are situated at locations around the Islands relevant to battles that took place.
 The site of the major battle, Goose Green is accessible, with its stone memorial to those who died there, and other battlefields can also be visited.

-There are memorials to the conflict in Argentina, notably one in Ushaia, which reads:: “The people of Ushuaia who, with their blood, irrigated the roots of our sovereignty over the Malvinas (Falklands) … We will return!!!”
+There are memorials to the conflict in Argentina, notably one in Ushaia, which reads: “The people of Ushuaia who, with their blood, irrigated the roots of our sovereignty over the Malvinas (Falklands) … We will return!!!”